New insights and perspectives on the natural gradient method: Geometric Interpretation

-\section{Geometric interpretation}
+\section{Geometric Interpretation}

-The negative gradient $-\nabla h$ can be interpreted as the steepest descent direction for $h$ in the sense that it yields the most reduction in $h$ per unit of change in $\theta$, where change is measured using the standard Euclidean norm $\|\cdot\|$.
+The negative gradient $-\nabla h$ can be interpreted as the steepest descent direction for $h$ in the sense that it yields the greatest instantaneous rate of reduction in $h$ per unit of change in $\theta$, where change in $\theta$ is measured using the standard Euclidean norm $\|\cdot\|$.
 More formally we have

-This interpretation exposes the strong dependence of the gradient on the Euclidean geometry of the parameter space (as defined by the norm $\|\cdot\|$).
+This interpretation highlights the strong dependence of the gradient on the Euclidean geometry of the parameter space (as defined by the norm $\|\cdot\|$).

-One way to motivate the natural gradient is to show that it can be viewed as a steepest descent direction, much like the negative gradient can be, except with respect to a metric that is intrinsic to the distributions being modeled as opposed to the default Euclidean metric in parameter space.
-In particular, the natural gradient can be derived by adapting the steepest descent formulation to use an alternative definition of (local) distance based on the ``information geometry" \citep{information_geom} of the space of probability distributions (as induced by the parameters).
+One way to motivate the natural gradient is to show that it (or more precisely its negation) can be viewed as a steepest descent direction, much like the negative gradient can be, except with respect to a metric that is intrinsic to the distributions being modeled, as opposed to the default Euclidean metric which is tied to the given parameterization.
+In particular, the natural gradient can be derived by adapting the steepest descent formulation to use an alternative definition of (local) distance based on the ``information geometry" \citep{information_geom} of the space of probability distributions.
 The particular distance function\footnote{Note that this is not a formal ``distance" function in the usual sense since it is not symmetric.} which gives rise to the natural gradient turns out to be